Information for Authors

 Reuse

 Third-party users may view, print, copy and download the content for personal use or academic purposes.
 Users may also post links to the published JCN version of the Work, including the Digital Object Identifier (DOI), for their own non-commercial use.
 All third-party users must provide complete attribution to both the JCN publication title and the names of the author(s) of the Work.
-To copy otherwise, or to distribute/display the Work by third parties, requires the permission of JCN.
+To copy, distribute, or display the Work, users must comply with the CC BY-NC license.

 Text and Data Mining/Translation Rights

 Non-commercial translations as well as text and data mining of the Work are permitted.
-However, should a third party seek to engage in such activity for commercial purposes the express, written permission of JCN shall be required.
+Commercial use of text and data mining or translations is not permitted under the CC BY-NC license.
 Any translation must prominently link to the JCN published version and prominently display the following: “This is an unofficial translation of a JCN publication.
 JCN has not endorsed the content of this translation.”

 Creative Commons Attribution-NonCommercial